WHAT TIME DO WE DEPART FROM MIAMI?

 WHAT DOCUMENTS WILL I NEED FOR EMBARKATION?

-Please keep in mind that the first AND last name on your cruise documents and your Government Issued Photo Identification MUST be an identical match.
+Please keep in mind that the first AND last name on your cruise E-Docs and your Passport or Government Issued Photo Identification MUST be an identical match.
 Therefore, for those not traveling with a PASSPORT, in the event of a marriage, divorce, etc. additional documents may be needed (ie: marriage certificate).

 WHAT SHOULD I PACK?

 April temperatures in the Caribbean range from an average low of 68-degrees to an average high of 84-degrees.
 So it is suggested that you pack lightweight, “resort casual” clothing — a few swimsuits, flip-flops, sandals or deck shoes for around the pool area, sneakers, walking shoes or hiking boots for shore trips, etc. If you like to exercise or participate in sports, bring any fitness clothing and footwear you may need.

 Some of the shows and activities will be taking place outdoors, and there is always the chance of it being windy, cool or even a little wet.
 So we suggest also packing some warmer clothing and light rain gear just to be on the safe side.
 Also be sure to bring your cameras, batteries and chargers, and enough film or memory cards to capture the entire event.
 And don’t forget ear plugs for the young ones (or yourself), sunscreen and lip balm.